jdputsch/confluence-space-user-management/README-dev.txt

 Releasing Plugin
 ----------------

+Before releasing check with team to make sure is ok and that they know you are releasing.

 (where VERSION is the format major.minor like 2.0 or major.minor-alpha/beta-number like 2.0-alpha-1 and 2.0-beta-1.
 Please see http://svn.atlassian.com/svn/public/contrib/confluence/custom-space-user-management/tags/ )

 (if needed) svn co https://svn.atlassian.com/svn/public/contrib/confluence/custom-space-user-management/